gopalsabhadiya/OfficeAssignmentP3/README.md

     java -jar IG-9191.jar

 After running these two hosts (Which are acting as airline service providers), proceed to run consumer project.
+Consumer project runs on port 8080.
 Consumer is also secured with basic authentication with

   username: